 One way to measure these cycles is to divide them into ten easily recognizable portions.
 Our lunar partner has 5 “waxing phases” (1).
 Waxing means getting larger.
 We see more of it as it moves from a New to a Full Moon.
 Then there are five more “waning phases.”
 Waining means getting smaller.
-So, the satellite’s visible portion gets small as it goes from Full Moon to an Old Moon.
+So, the satellite’s visible portion gets smaller from Full Moon to an Old Moon.

 Waxing Lunar Cycles

 A new moon is when the darkened half of the Moon is present.
-So, the moon is invisible to the naked eye.
+So, the Moon is invisible to the naked eye.
 This cycle occurs when it is directly between the Earth and the Sun.
-A solar eclipse can only happen at the new moon.
+A solar eclipse can only happen at the new Moon.2

-A young moon is a crescent New Moon crescent that is less than 30 hours old or less than 30 hours from the moment of the new Moon.
+A young moon is a crescent New Moon crescent that is less than 30 hours old.
+Or, in other words, 30 hours from the beginning of the new Moon.
 People need to plan to see this phase.
 And, this short-lived phase is usually only viewed in the west.

 A waxing crescent is when it looks like a crescent and the crescent increases (“waxes”) in size from one day to the next.
 We can only see this phase in the west.